danfickle/openhtmltopdf/README.md

 GETTING OPEN HTML TO PDF
 ========
 New releases of Open HTML to PDF will be distributed through Maven.
-Search maven for com.openhtmltopdf.
-[Coming very soon](https://github.com/danfickle/openhtmltopdf/issues/7)!
+Search maven for [com.openhtmltopdf](http://mvnrepository.com/artifact/com.openhtmltopdf).
+Current maven release is ````0.0.1-RC2````.

 GETTING STARTED
 ========